Mael-zys/Deep-Learning-Methods-for-Cervical-Cancer-Classifier/README.md

 ## Prediction

-- You can firstly have a look at the arguments of the prediction python files
+- You can firstly have a look at the arguments of the prediction python files.
+For example:

 ```shell
     python evaluate_fpn_seg.py --help